Click to skip the menu>>: Home: Accommodation: Visit: Explore & More: Events: FAQs: Contacts:

 Yoke:

 A measurement of land in Kent equal to one quarter of a sulong.
+Roughly equal to two virgates, although still considered to be the area of land which could be cultivated using two oxen.

 Some Useful Reference Books: